lala-la-flaca/DevOpsBootcamp_16_Prometheus_3rd_Party_App/README.md

 ---
 <a id="demo2"></a>
-# 🚨 Demo 3 –  Configure Alerting for 3rd Party App
+# 🚨 Demo 3 –  Configure Monitoring for 3rd Party App
 # 📌 Objective
 Monitor a Redis service running in Kubernetes using Prometheus and Grafana dashboards.